FlavScents AInsights Entry for Alpha-Ionone (CAS: 127-41-3)

 5. Use in Fragrances

-Alpha-ionone is a versatile component in the fragrance industry, used in floral, woody, and chypre fragrance families.
-It acts as a modifier and an impact note, providing a violet-like scent that enhances the complexity of a fragrance.
-Typical concentration ranges in perfumes are from 0.1% to 1%, depending on the desired intensity.
-Alpha-ionone contributes primarily to the middle notes due to its moderate volatility.
+In the fragrance industry, alpha-ionone is a key component in floral and woody fragrance families.
+It is used as a trace realism note or as a modifier to enhance the floral aspects of a composition.
+Typical concentration ranges in perfumes and personal care products are between 0.1% and 1%, depending on the desired effect.
+Alpha-ionone contributes primarily to the middle notes of a fragrance, offering moderate volatility and a lasting floral impression.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts